RUB-NDS/Terrapin-Scanner/README.md

 ## Building

-For convience, we are providing pre-compiled binaries for all major desktop platforms.
+For convenience, we are providing pre-compiled binaries for all major desktop platforms.
 These can be found on the [Release page](https://github.com/RUB-NDS/Terrapin-Scanner/releases/latest).

 However, we understand that you might prefer building tools, that connect to your SSH server, yourself.
 To do this, ensure that you have at least Go v1.21 installed.
 To compile and install the Terrapin Vulnerability Scanner Go package, run the command below.